AKSJ/live-video-class/README.md

 The client sees a fullscreen video of the instructor, while the instructor sees five class members at a time, and can switch between them.

+Built using Node.js and Hapi, with TokBox as a video streaming service.

 ### Team

 [Adam Kowalczyk](https://github.com/adamkowalczyk)